Health Insurance for New Immigrants to Canada | Free Quotes

 New Immigrants to Canada Insurance: Why do I need it?

-Depending on the province of your destination, there may be a 3-month waiting period, in which you are not eligible to receive medical coverage from the government.
-These provinces include British Columbia, Yukon, Quebec, New Brunswick and Ontario.
+Depending on the province of your destination, there may be a certain waiting period ranging from 2 to 3 months, in which you are not eligible to receive medical coverage from the government.
+These provinces include British Columbia, Yukon, Quebec, New Brunswick, Saskatchewan and Ontario.

 During this time, you can apply for private medical emergency coverage provided by our health insurance for New Immigrants to Canada and stay protected from unnecessary financial expenses related to your immediate health care needs.